DaWelter/replicantface/doc/dataset.md

 | wo/ LMK                   | 4.16        | 2.70        |  2.53          |   3.13        | 5.15             |
 | wo/ LMK, w/ Replicantface | 4.14        | 2.69        |  2.51          | **3.11**      |**5.12**          |

+(Metrics averaged over four networks.)

 By default, I use auxiliary landmark predictions (to be able to use FaceSynthetics).
 For the results labeled "wo /LMK" it was disabled.

 The benefits are small.
 However, there might be benefits which are not captured in the benchmark, e.g. better generalization to glasses and pronounced facial expressions.
 Need more analysis.

 ## Details

-The bounding boxes are created from the skin segmentation.
-This gave better results for my models than using the facial mesh.

 Regarding diversity there are different skin tones and textures and face shapes reasonably uniformly sampled (I think).
 There are around 30 accessories like glasses, hats, masks, helmets and headphones,